skyhookadventure/eventfan/README.md

 Dart, Python, C#, Go, C++, Java, TypeScript, Swift, Objective-C, Elm, Pike, Prop-Types, Haskell, or any other language supported by [QuickType](https://github.com/quicktype/quicktype)._

-### 2. Map events to destination (Facebook Ads, Google Analytics..) using defaults or TypeScript snippets
+### 2. Map events to destinations (Facebook Ads, Google Analytics..) using defaults or TypeScript snippets

 Either use the default mappings (similar to RudderStack/Segment), or write your own: